-Appendix J. Private Facilities with BMAP responsibilities
+Appendix J. Private Facilities with BMAP Responsibilities

-The tables below list privately owned and operated facilities that have been identified as contributing sources of nitrogen loading to the groundwater in the Suwannee River BMAP.
-Publicly-owned facilities have been assigned as a part of the responsible entities allocation and are not included in the list below.
-The golf courses in Table J-1 are subject to nutrient management strategies identified in Section 2.8.3 and Appendix H of this document.
-The WWTFs in Table J-2 are subject to relevant nutrient management strategies identified in Section 2.6 and Appendix G of this document.
+The tables below list privately owned and operated facilities that have been identified as contributing sources of nitrogen loading to the groundwater in the Wacissa River and Wacissa Spring Group BMAP.
+Publicly-owned facilities have been assigned as a part of the responsible entities allocation.
+The golf courses in Table J-1 are subject to nutrient management strategies identified in Section 2.8 and Appendix H of this document.
 All facilities or entities listed below have been assigned required TN reductions to meet the TMDLs.
 DEP encourages coordination between public and private entities as necessary to address loading in the basin.

-Table J-1.
-Privately owned or operated golf courses in Suwannee River BMAP
+Table J- 1.
+Privately owned or operated golf courses in the Wacissa Riverand Wacissa Spring Group BMAP